c4pt000/m-dimensions-like-m-theory/README.md

 as it is always continually moving forward at a constant rate for the last 14.5 billion years since the beginning of this known universe-and-timeline of events of every known area of the known universe

-the universe is mostly 5 dimensions starting from a 4th dimensional timeline from OUR big bang of the beginning of our known universe being the starting point of our timeline not only for earth 4.5 billion years ago but the starting point of a 4th dimensional timeline of every known previous object that is or isnt still existent in our known universe where everything we perceive including ourselves are existent in 3 dimensions of physical realm and beyond
+the universe is mostly many many many many different versions of parallel 5th dimensional construct starting from a 4th dimensional timeline from OUR big bang of the beginning of our known universe being the starting point of our timeline not only for earth 4.5 billion years ago but the starting point of a 4th dimensional timeline of every known previous object that is or isnt still existent in our known universe where everything we perceive including ourselves are existent in 3 dimensions of physical realm and beyond

 traveling between different parallel universes would require exiting from 4th dimensional timespace into higher order 5th dimensional space (where time can be traversed to a different forward or backwards temporal event)